W-algebras associated to surfaces: The double shuffle algebra action

 where:

 Iterating \eqref{eqn:one 0} and \eqref{eqn:two 0} yields:

-where $z_i \prec z_j$ means that we first compute the residues at $0$ and $\infty$ in the variable $z_j$ and then in $z_i$ (more graphically, we thing of $z_j$ as being ``larger", i.e. closer to the singularities at $\infty$ and 0, than $z_i$).
-The RHS of expressions \eqref{eqn:one 1} and \eqref{eqn:two 1} are valued in:
+where $z_i \prec z_j$ means that we first compute the residues at $0$ and $\infty$ in the variable $z_j$, and then in the variable $z_i$ (more graphically, we think of $z_j$ as being ``larger", in the sense of being closer to the singularities at $\infty$ and 0, than $z_i$).
+The right-hand sides of expressions \eqref{eqn:one 1} and \eqref{eqn:two 1} take values in:

 and $l_c^{(i)}, q^{(i)}, \CU^{(i)} $ refer to the elements of \eqref{eqn:bili} obtained by pulling back $l_c, q, \CU$ via the $i$-th projection $S \times ... \times S \rightarrow S$.
 Finally, in formulas \eqref{eqn:one 1} and \eqref{eqn:two 1} we let: